Myths about Transplants

 Myth: Only the heart, liver and kidneys can be transplanted.

-Fact: The United Network for Organ Sharing (UNOS) waiting list is blind to income, celebrity, and social standing.
+Fact: The United Network for Organ Sharing (UNOS.org) waiting list is blind to income, celebrity and social standing.
 What determines your place on the list is the severity of your illness, time spent waiting, blood type and other important medical information.

-Fact: If you’re ever in the hospital with a life-threatening condition, your medical team’s mission is to save your life, not another person’s.
-You’ll be treated by a physician who specializes in your area of need and has nothing to do with transplantation.
+Fact: If you are ever in the hospital with a life-threatening condition, your medical team’s mission is to save your life, not another person’s.
+You will be treated by a physician who specializes in your area of need and has nothing to do with transplantation.

 Fact: Donated organs are carefully removed in a surgical procedure that will not disfigure the body or prevent an open-casket funeral.

 Fact: Organ donation is consistent with the beliefs of most major religions, including Catholicism, Protestantism, Islam and most branches of Judaism.
-If you’re uncertain, talk to your spiritual advisor; organdonor.gov also provides a detailed list of religious views on donation.
+If you are uncertain, talk to your spiritual advisor.
+Organdonor.gov also provides a detailed list of religious views on donation.

 Myth: I am too young or too old to be an organ donor.

 Fact: Organ donation is possible from birth to about age 75.
 If you are under 18, your parents are legally empowered to authorize organ donation.
 Share your decision to be a donor with them.